microsoft/Data-Science-For-Beginners/README.md

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-77958-bethanycheum) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-77958-bethanycheum) On this page, you will find beginner resources, Student packs, and even ways to get a free cert voucher.
 This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
 - [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77958-bethanycheum) Join a global community of student ambassadors, this could be your way into Microsoft

 # Getting Started

 > **Teachers**: we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 We'd love your feedback [in our discussion forum](https://github.com/microsoft/Data-Science-For-Beginners/discussions)!

 > **[Students](https://aka.ms/student-page)**: to use this curriculum on your own, fork the entire repo and complete the exercises on your own, starting with a pre-lecture quiz.
 Then read the lecture and complete the rest of the activities.
-Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented lesson.
-Another idea would be to form a study group with friends and go through the content together.
+Try to create the projects by comprehending the lessons rather than copying the solution code; however, that code is available in the /solutions folders in each project-oriented class.
+Another idea would be to form a study group with friends and review the content together.
 For further study, we recommend [Microsoft Learn](https://docs.microsoft.com/en-us/users/jenlooper-2911/collections/qprpajyoy3x0g7?WT.mc_id=academic-77958-bethanycheum).

 ## Meet the Team